caelan-douglas/tinybox/docs/Hosting a Server.md

 **Linux**: In terminal navigate to where the Tinybox binary is and type <br>`./Tinybox.x86_64 --headless`<br><br>
 **Windows**: In command prompt navigate to where the Tinybox executeable is and type <br>`Tinybox.exe --headless`

-The server will use your saved display name.
-The server will run out of your terminal.
-Headless servers are supported in beta 11.0 and later.
+The server will use your saved display name, and will run out of your terminal.

 ## Moderating